 We are being inspired by great leaders to succeed and innovate in ways we had not anticipated.
 When people work with successful leaders who bring out the best in them, we consider building resonant leadership.

 Resonant leaders inspire others through consistent, positive relationships and emotions.
 It is precisely what we mean when we depict somebody who causes us to change our organizations.
-Just like everything else, leadership also comes in many different styles that one may choose to follow.
-It's just an example of what works best, not an example of right or wrong for the organization.
+Just like everything else, leadership also comes in many different leadership styles that one may choose to follow.
+It's an example of what works best, not an example of right or wrong for the organization.

 What is Resonant Leadership?